 Visit our Re-post guidelines

-New clinical research confirms why office work and coffee go so closely hand in hand.
-The new study published in the journal BMC Research Notes found that drinking coffee reduces the development of pain during computer work. [i]
+Clinical research confirms why office work and coffee go so closely hand in hand.
+The study published in the journal BMC Research Notes found that drinking coffee reduces the development of pain during computer work. [i]

 Study participants who had consumed coffee (1/2-1 cup) on average 1 hour and 18 minutes before performing a simulated computer office-work task found to provoke pain in the neck, shoulders, forearms and wrists, were found to have "attenuated pain development compared with the subjects who had abstained from coffee intake."